 - Discuss current financial state and future goals with an advisor.

 - We prepare a proposal based on the amount you wish to have us manage.

 - Second meeting with your advisor to review the proposal, review the recommended portfolios that is designed to diversify risk with multiple strategies, and discuss fee rate.

-- Once proposal is accepted, you will meet with your dedicated associate to attain all pertinent information to open and/or transfer assets to Wells Fargo Advisors from your existing investment firm.
+- Once the proposal is accepted, you will meet with your dedicated associate to attain all pertinent information to open and/or transfer assets from your existing investment firm.

 - Your associate will communicate directly with you to complete the transfer process.

 - Your associate can touch base with you to ensure you are satisfied and address any questions, concerns or changes.